PeakyHell/documentations/source/programming_languages/c_language.rst

 Decimal
     Any other sequence of digits

-These constants can also be set to specific data types by appending one or more of the following characters to the integer :
+You can force an integer constant to be of a long and/or unsigned integer type by appending a sequence of one or more letters to the end of the constant:

-- u or U for unsigned
-- l or L for long
+``u`` or ``U``
+    Unsigned integer type.

+``l`` or ``L``
+    Long integer type.

 Character Constants
 -------------------

-Character constants are usually a single character enclosed within single quotation marks.
+A character constant is usually a single character enclosed within single quotation marks.

 A character constant is of type int by default.

-There are several “escape sequences” :
+There are several “escape sequences” that you can use :

 ``\\``
     Backslash character.